lkbj0717/linzhenjun.github.io/_pages/about.md

 # 🎡 Activities

 ## Academic Services
-- Reviewer, The IEEE Transactions on Information Forensics & Security, 2025.
+- Reviewer, The IEEE Transactions on Information Forensics & Security (TIFS), 2025.
 - Reviewer, The International Conference on Machine Learning (ICML), 2025.
 - Artifact Evaluation Committee, The USENIX Security Symposium (USENIX Security), 2025.
 - Reviewer, The IEEE Transactions on Circuits and Systems for Video Technology (TCSVT), 2025.